cord for macrame earrings

 Do the exact same thing on the other earring.

-Trim And Comb
+5) Trim And Comb

+It’s finally time for the trimming part we mentioned earlier.
 You want to find the shortest cord and cut the rest to be the same length.
 Then, use your fabric brush to unravel your cords into single strings.
 You can further cut and shape the cord to your desired length.

 Before moving on, lay one earring over the other to make sure they match.

-Stiffen Yarn
+6) Stiffen The Yarn

 As a final step, you may want to use fabric stiffening spray so that the threads stay in place.
+Follow the directions on your bottle, and be sure to do this step in a well-ventilated area.
+The fumes can be pretty strong.

 Voila!
 Your macrame earrings are ready to wear!

-2 Easy Macrame Earring Patterns To Try
+6 Easy Macrame Earring Patterns To Try

 Now that you’ve got a few knots under your belt and a pair of one-of-a-kind macrame earrings, why not explore other easy patterns?
 You can never have too much jewelry!